Today we’re going to do something we’ve never done before.

 It’s always wise to research social networks before joining them as a business, just to make sure your audience uses them.
 Well, except Facebook.

-With nearly a quarter of the world on the platform, you can bet your demographic is among them.
-What’s more, Facebook’s pinpoint ading capabilities make it easy to reach almost any kind of user.
+With nearly a quarter of the world on the platform, you can bet your target demographic is among them.
+What’s more, Facebook’s pinpoint ad targeting capabilities make it easy to reach almost any kind of user.